-In other words, you pay them to make you a site, and they add other law firm’s content (actually content written by Findlaw writers) to your site and blog roll.
+In other words, you pay them to make you a site, and they add other law firms’ content (actually content written by Findlaw writers) to your site and blog roll.
 So they can get even more money by making you pay extra to be part of the “network.”

 You pay them to help them use your blog to help them make more sales.
 My opinion is that this is simply selling links.
-And this is a big no-no. But let’s look this some more: My research has shown that “non-legacy” legal sites are ranking number one on the first page of Google, for terms like “Los Angeles, personal injury attorney.”
+And this is a big no-no. But let’s look at this some more: My research has shown that “non-legacy” legal sites are ranking number one on the first page of Google for terms like “Los Angeles, personal injury attorney.”

 This raises several questions: Does Google give large SEO companies like FL a pass?
 I mean, all the sites are usually on the same server, and it is clear from my perspective these links are not legitimate votes.
 Most people in the early stages of learning how search engine algorithms work are tempted to test what they have learned.
 This can include buying fifty or one hundred domains to link all to the main website.
-Some people come up with a complex plan that does work for an amount of time but does not last.
+Some people come up with a complex plan that does work for some time but does not last.
 But here, the Findlaw Blog Network seems unaffected.